shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step6.md

 The <a href="https://docs.datadoghq.com/logs/processing/processors/?tab=ui#user-agent-parser" target="_blank">User-Agent</a> parser takes a User-Agent attribute and extracts the OS, browser, device, and other user data.
+Because the flog logs contain user-agent information, let's also add a User-Agent Parser to the pipeline.

 ![log-urlparse-attributes-m2](logspipeline/assets/log-urlparse-attributes-m2.png)